apieschel/wordpress-sandbox/README.md

-Sandbox for exploring algorithms, data structures, and WordPress quirks.
+WordPress theme sandbox for exploring algorithms, data structures, and WordPress quirks.
 Built on the Underscores starter theme.
+Should work an any standard WordPress installation.